Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What are typically recognized through notifications created by an IT service, CI or monitoring tool?
+### What are typically recognized through notifications created by an IT service, CI or Monitoring tool?

 - [ ] Incidents.
 - [ ] Problems.